-It can be cooked as crumbles for lasagna and pasta dishes or seasoned as a taco filling.
-Make croutons for salads or stir-fry.
+Fry as crumbles for lasagna and pasta dishes or seasoned as a taco filling.
+Bake or fry cubes for croutons in salads or stir-fry.
 Cut slices, marinate and bake for a sandwich or wrap.
-Fry medallions and cover it with sauce as a main course.
+Bake or fry medallions and cover it with sauce as a main course.
 Anything you can do with meat you can do with Barry’s Tempeh.

 Cut the tempeh up: 3/4" cubes, 1/2" medallions or burgers or 1/4" slices.

 FRYING - Cut the tempeh when it's still a little frosty (defrost 1.5 hrs at room temp.).
 Use an oil (sunflower, safflower, coconut, grape seed) you can get over 400º without burning and wait for it to get really hot before putting the tempeh in.
 Add pieces slowly to the oil, not all at once.
 Fry for 2-3 minutes until a little crispy.

 BAKING - marinate the tempeh for 10-15 minutes per side, bake tempeh and marinade* together at 350º for 20 min., turn once. (optional - sear in a skillet for a few minutes at the end)

 *Marinade -1/2 cup low sodium tamari, 1-2 garlic cloves, 1 tsp. fresh ginger, 1 tsp. brown sugar, 2 tblsp. grape seed oil in a food processor until blended. (add water if it’s too salty)

 Barry's Tempeh is a live, cultured food that comes fresh-frozen to slow down the fermentation without destroying all the beneficial probiotic stimulators.
 Commercial tempeh’s benefits are ruined when it's pasteurized, leaving it hard and bitter.

 We recommend you keep our tempeh frozen.
 That will maintain the freshness up to 12 months.